Ovarian Cancer & Life Insurance

 - What staging and grading was the ovarian cancer?

-Where the cancer was classified as low staging/grading and a long period has passed since your last treatment, life insurance may be available at normal terms.
-If the ovarian cancer was classed as high staging/grading and/or you recently had treatment it is possible that the insurer will offer you policy terms at non-standard rates.
+Where the ovarian cancer was classified as low staging/grading and a long period has passed since your last treatment, life insurance may be available at normal terms.
+If the ovarian cancer was classed as high staging/grading or you recently had treatment, it is possible that the insurer will offer you policy terms at non-standard rates.
+This is usually an increase to the premium.

-If your cancer was recent, this may result in cover being postponed for a number of years from last treatment.
+If your cancer was recent, this may result in cover being postponed with some insurers, for a number of years from last treatment.
+This is not all insurers and there are quite a few routes to getting life insurance, that could be beneficial to you.

 Ovarian Cancer & Critical Illness Cover